mihanizm56/confirm-modal/README.md

   - setErrorActionsArray - the array of actions that will be dispatched when error from the request comes
   - setSuccessAction - the action that will be dispatched when success from the request comes
   - setSuccessActionsArray - the array of actions that will be dispatched when success from the request comes
-  - notificationSuccessText - the text for the successful notification
+  - notificationSuccessConfig - the text config for the successful notification
-  - notificationErrorText - the text for the error notification
+  - notificationErrorConfig - the text config for the error notification
   - responseDataFormatter - formatter of the data that goes to the success action (or an array of actions)
   - resetInitialFormValuesAction - resetting form values (RFF needs if connected to the redux)
   - showNotificationError - flag to show error notification when error from the request comes